findingcorey1/Obsidian/ASIA 1125/Paper/Notes (Qing Dynasty 1644 - 1912).md

 https://doi.org/10.3390/land13081183
 - Looks at how population pressure in Qing China affected land use, the commercial economy, and agricultural “involution.”
 - grain price data from southern China (1776–1910) to trace how surplus labor moved into non-agricultural sectors as land became saturated
+- **Malthusian Pressure:** The Qing Dynasty experienced an **unprecedented population boom** that created immense **"Malthusian" population pressure** due to limited arable land and stagnant technological advancement
+	- The population explosion led to the **lowest historical per capita arable land** in the mid- to late Qing dynasty
+- **Agricultural Saturation and "Involution":** The growth in population resulted in the **over-concentration of agricultural labor** and the **saturation of the farming population**
+	- Farmers engaged in more **intensive farming practices** on limited land, but this led to the "involution" of agriculture, characterized by **diminishing marginal returns on labor** and low productivity
+- **Inability to Sustain Population:** The **carrying capacity of arable land** and traditional agricultural production **could not sustain the surplus population**
+	- .
+The worsening population–land ratio meant the land reached a point where it **could not absorb more labor**
+- The surplus population, unable to be supported by agriculture, was **forced to transition to non-agricultural industries** in search of livelihoods
+-
 Silver/Domestic Trade/Market Integration
 Canton System/Foreign Trade